Deleon-Santos/Le-Postitis/README.md

-## Documentação do Software Le Postits para o Github README
+## Documentação do Software Le Postits

 **Descrição do Software**